 Gift Guides allow customers (particularly first-time customers buying gifts for friends) to find you during the holiday season.
 A Gift Guide not only highlights your products or deals, but it also gives a sense of direction for novices shopping for gifts.
 “Gifts for Crossfit Lovers,” “Crossfit Gifts for Her,” “Crossfit Gifts for Him,” “Funny Crossfit Gifts,” and “Crossfit Gifts for Coaches” are all examples of gift idea searches a Crossfit lover might search to find you if you were selling Crossfit gear.

-There are two ways to easily create a gift guide: by creating a collection, or by writing a blog post.
+There are two ways to easily create a gift guide: by creating a collection, or by writing a gift ideas blog post.

 - To curate a collection on Shopify, create a product tag with the same name.
 Then, go to all of the product pages that you want featured in this gift guide and add the product tag.
 Shopify will automatically curate the collection.